 When reviewing a new approval application for an existing CFO, NRCB approval officers assess the CFO's existing buildings, structures, and other facilities.
 In doing so, the approval officer considers information related to the site and the facilities, as well as results from the NRCB's environmental risk screening tool (ERST).
 The assessment of environmental risk focuses on surface water and groundwater.
-The ERST provides for a numeric scoring of risks, within either a low, moderate, or high-risk range.
+The ERST provides for a numeric scoring of risks, which can fall within either a low, moderate, or high-risk range.
 (A complete description of this tool is available under CFO/Groundwater and Surface Water Protection on the NRCB website at www.nrcb.ca.)
-However, if those risks have previously been assessed, the approval officer will not conduct a new assessment, unless site changes are identified that require a new assessment, or the assessment was supported with a previous version of the risk screening tool and requires updating.
+However, if those risks have previously been assessed, the approval officer will not conduct a new assessment unless site changes are identified that require a new assessment, or the assessment was supported with a previous version of the risk screening tool and requires updating.
 See NRCB Operational Policy 2016-7: Approvals, part 9.17.

-In this case, the risks posed by Holt Colony's existing CFO facilities were assessed in 2009.
-The assessment indicated that the potential risks to groundwater were low.
+In this case, the risks posed by Holt Colony's existing CFO facilities were assessed in 2023 using the ERST.
+According to this assessment, the facilities posed a low potential risk to surface water and groundwater.